steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 ---

 So, now we are going to write the right-hand side vector along.
-As the flow that we've eliminated, the right-hand side vector can be as above.
+As the flow that we've eliminated, the right-hand side vector can be as below.

 Also, we can say the process of the elimination is the way of converting the matrix ***A to  U***, and for the right-hand side vector converting the vector ***b to c***.